gaborsoter/awesome-ai-dev-productivity/README.md

 # ✨ AWESOME AI DEVELOPER PRODUCTIVITY TOOLS ✨

-The landscape of engineering and developing is changing rapidly.
+The landscape of engineering and development is changing rapidly.
 Everyday there are new tools and techniques emerging.

-No-one can say for sure exactly where this is heading, but we know things are going to be very differnt, and that it is very exciting.
+No-one can say for sure exactly where this is heading, but we know things are going to be very different, and we are very excited about it.

-This Repe exists to capture as many tools and techniques as possible.
+This Repo exists to capture as many tools and techniques as possible.

 ## Tools

-Got it.
-I'll classify tools with the category "coding" as "development tools" and the rest as "other tools".
-I will then create two separate markdown tables for each classification.

-Here are the two markdown tables:

 ### 💻 Development Tools